 Vinyl Guards, also known as Reverse curve guards, are becoming an increasingly popular option for homeowners in Australia, thanks to their ability to protect your home for a long time.
 Fitting directly to the gutter in the same way that a mesh guard does, the plastic material makes it sturdy and capable of lasting for many years.
-Typically, a Vinyl Guard retails around $14 per metre so it is one of the more expensive options on the market, costing around $785 to protect an average family home.
+Typically, a Vinyl Guard retails around $14 per meter so it is one of the more expensive options on the market, costing around $785 to protect an average family home.

 Thanks to the plastic they are made from, Vinyl Guards are a fantastic long term solution to protecting your home; however, the flat nature of the surface they create means they do still need regular maintenance as debris can build up.
 Vinyl Guards also tend to have larger holes than their metal counterparts so larger debris is still able to enter your gutter.